DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

 EOF
 ```

+!!! note

-> Declare aliyun/eni: 1 in the resources configuration to make the Pod exclusively use the ENI network card.
+    Declare `aliyun/eni: 1` in the resources configuration to make the Pod exclusively use the ENI network card.

 ```shell
 $ kubectl get po -o wide | grep eni